 - Creates mild fumes, which may irritate users or the people in the surrounding

-When using ABS, you should install it in a well ventilated area.
+When using ABS in your 3D printers, you should install it in a well-ventilated area.

 #2.
 PLA 3D Printing Filament

-Polylactic acid or PLA filament is another popular 3D printing material that is often compared against ABS.
+Polylactic acid or PLA filament is one of the most commonly used 3D printing materials that is often compared against ABS.
 PLA is a biodegradable thermoplastic that is derived from renewable resources like cornstarch, sugar cane, tapioca roots, and potato starch.

 This 3D print filament is more environment-friendly compared to other plastic materials.
 Due to this and its low-toxicity features, more and more prefer PLA over ABS.
 Furthermore, it is even one of the most popular 3D printing plastics in the 3D printing community.

-In contrast to ABS, PLA filament doesn’t produce toxic stink during printing, so it is safer to use within the homes and classrooms.
-Due to its safe and non-toxic nature, PLA is the best 3D printer filament for kids who love 3D printing.
+In contrast to ABS, PLA filament doesn’t produce toxic stinks during printing, so it is safer to use within homes and classrooms.
+Due to its safe and non-toxic nature, this filament is the best 3D printer filament for kids who love 3D printing.

 Print Temperature Range: 180°C – 230°C

-Aside from this, PLA filament is considered safe.
+Aside from the aforementioned, it is considered safe.
 Thus, it is also used in food packaging, candy wrappers, disposable tableware, disposable garments, hygiene product, and diapers to name a few.

 - Works well for beginners